Reading for the 19th Sunday after Pentecost:

 And they took to him little children, so that he might put his hands on them: and the disciples said sharp words to them.
 And when Jesus saw it, he was angry, and said to them, Let the little children come to me, and do not keep them away; for of such is the kingdom of God.
 Truly I say to you, Whoever does not put himself under the kingdom of God like a little child, will not come into it at all.
 And he took them in his arms, and gave them a blessing, putting his hands on them.
 (Mark 10:13-16, BBE)

 Jesus took the children in His arms and blessed them.
-Jesus’ touch showed the children were worthwhile.
-The Psalmist writes “Sons are a gift of the Eternal, and children a boon from him.”
-Jesus, unlike the disciples, saw the potential in the children.
-The Messiah’s touch blesses, gives value to those who are not valued and saves.
+Jesus’ touch showed the children were worthwhile.1 The Psalmist writes, “Sons are a gift of the Eternal, and children a boon from him.”2 Jesus, unlike the disciples, saw the potential in the children.3 The Messiah’s touch blesses,4 gives value to those who are not valued, and saves.

 The disciples may have been trying to protect Christ.
-Perhaps, they did not want Jesus’ time being wasted.
-Their actions made it difficult to have access to the Messiah.
-Clearly the disciples were had no right to decide who had access to Jesus.
-Notice Jesus’ reaction.
+Perhaps they did not want Jesus’ time being wasted.
+Their actions made it difficult to have access to the Messiah.6 Clearly the disciples had no right to decide who had access to Jesus.7 Notice Jesus’ reaction.
 He was angry!
-That is a lesson for us.
-We should not stand in the way of people coming to the Messiah.
+That is a lesson for us.8 We should not stand in the way of people coming to the Messiah.

-In churches, those people who are not welcome tend to be poor, impoverished, unemployed, handicapped, under-educated, have the wrong ethic or racial heritage or political affiliation.
-When churches make people feel unwelcome churches effectively stop people from receiving God’s blessing, people who desperately need that blessing.
+In churches, those people who are not welcome tend to be poor, impoverished, unemployed, disabled, under-educated, or have the wrong ethic or racial heritage or political affiliation.
+When churches make people feel unwelcome, churches effectively stop people from receiving God’s blessing — people who desperately need that blessing.

 A few qualities of children include: